UD-Math-Data-Science-1/notes/network/degree.md

 y \approx B x^{-a},
 $$

 for some $a > 0$.
 This relationship is known as a **power law**.
-Many social networks seem to follow a power-law distrubution of node degrees, to some extent.
+Many social networks seem to follow a power-law distribution of node degrees, to some extent.
 (The precise extent is a subject of hot debate.)

-Note that the decay of $x^{-a}$ as $x\to\infty$ is much slower than, say, the normal distribution's $e^{-x^2/2}$.
-This is a manifestation of the long tail.
+Note that the decay of $x^{-a}$ to zero as $x\to\infty$ is much slower than, say, the normal distribution's $e^{-x^2/2}$, or even just an exponential $e^{-cx}$.
+This last comparison is how a *heavy-tailed distribution* is usually defined.
 One effect is that there is a significant disparity between the mean and median values of the node degrees:

 ```{code-cell} ipython3
 twitch_degrees["degree"].describe()